MirkoCovizzi/modem-dfu-update/README.md

 - pyserial (`pip install pyserial`)
 - NCS 1.9.99 (tested on this version)
 - 2 different and compatible modem FW packages.
 They will be placed in the `fw` subdirectory inside the `modem_update` directory.
+- Tested on Ubuntu.
+Device UART0 is seen by the OS as /dev/ttyACM0.
+Modify as necessary in the script depending on your configuration.

 ## Execution